-The following month, however, Soros launched his Soros Foundation, with an initial budget of nearly $1.5 million.
+The following month, however, Soros launched his foundation, with an initial budget of nearly $1.5 million.
 Until at least the late 90s, it remained the country’s only grantmaking NGO.
 Its mission became to develop programs that would provide for the country’s lack of civic initiatives and educational alternatives.

 By the mid-1990s, its annual budget had grown to $10 million, and the group had expanded its mission to include communication, culture, and health initiatives.

 Although FSD’s Romanian staffers gained a reputation for arrogance, it arguably accomplished more with an average annual budget of $10-$12 million than USAID did with $30 to $40 million.
-USAID sought to rapidly democratize and liberalize the post-communist country; Soros, meanwhile, understood that before a young, white collar, liberal elite can guide a country toward the kind of open society that he prefers, that young, white collar, liberal elite must first exist.
+USAID sought to rapidly democratize and liberalize the post-communist country; Soros, meanwhile, understood that before a young, white-collar, liberal elite can guide a country toward the kind of open society he prefers, that young, white-collar, liberal elite must first exist.

 From Civic Education to Issue Advocacy

 As Romania moved closer to European Union membership — or democratic maturity in the eyes of Soros’s NGOs — the Soros network began engaging in more overt political advocacy.

 Rosia Montana marked the highest-profile case of direct political activism that Soros joined in the country.

 The Canadian gold mining company Gabriel Resources struck a deal with the Romanian government, in 2000, to mine near the village of Rosia Montana in the Transylvanian Apuseni Mountains.
 However, as word spread in the West, leftist NGOs and journalists swarmed the area to rally opposition, despite most locals’ supporting it.